 The bedrooms must feel of hotel-quality so don’t scrimp on bedding – good quality duvets, pillows and toppers/protectors.
-Exclusively Eastbourne provide pressed, white linen and towels as part of their service options and this proves popular with both guests and owners for a reason!
+Exclusively Eastbourne provide pressed, white linen and fluffy white towels, plus starter toiletries as part of their service options and this proves popular with both guests and owners for a reason!

 It’s no good having the best located and furnished property this side of the Channel if no one gets to hear about it or, indeed, see it in all its glory on the internet.

 You’ll need fabulous photography to show it off in its best light and then you’ll need to consider the best way to get in front of people who will appreciate your property.

 Do you have the knowledge and capacity to fully exploit your holiday let?
 If not, consider talking to local experts who will market your property on their websites and also target the right advertising.

 Here at Exclusively Eastbourne, the co-founders spent over 10 years each in marketing and PR, including for the likes of Expedia, so understand travellers and how to best find and talk to them.

 No, this isn’t about dodgy Panamanian off-shoring, just the genuine, perfectly legal position as laid out by HMRC – see their guidelines, and the many benefits available for holiday lets (and certainly versus the traditional buy-to-let model).